Developing the Net-Zero Standard

 - Consultation with the SBTi’s Scientific and Technical Advisory Groups, and a dedicated Net Zero Expert Advisory Group

-- Two public consultations reaching over 500 people
+- Two public consultations reaching over 500 stakeholders

 - A road-test and pilot involving over 80 companies